shivanshjayara/simple-dvc_demo/README.md

 '''
-git add . && git commit -m "update Readme.md" this is for commiting all the changes in this file at once
+git add . && git commit -m "update Readme.md" this is for commiting all the changes in this file at once (afetr doing any updation further, please push it to the origin like: git push origin main)
 '''

 git remote add origin http://github.com/shivanshjayara/sample-dvc_demo.git